Dave154/Nexly/README.md

 - **Responsive UI**: Nexly's responsive design ensures a smooth experience on any device—whether on mobile, tablet, or desktop.

-- **User Status Indicator**: See who’s online and available to chat with real-time presence tracking.

-- **Typing Indicators**: Know when someone is typing to you with real-time typing status updates.

 - **Emojis and Reactions**: Express yourself with a wide range of emojis and message reactions for more interactive conversations.

 - **Lightweight & Fast**: Designed to be minimalistic with a focus on performance, ensuring a fast user experience even on slower networks.